summa-tx/bitcoin-spv/js/README.md

 ### What is it?

-`bitcoin-spv` is a collection of JavaScript functions for working with Bitcoin data structures.
+`bitcoin-spv-js` is a collection of JavaScript functions for working with Bitcoin data structures.
 Basically, these tools help you parse, inspect, and authenticate Bitcoin transactions.